sebnitu/vrembem/docs/_packages/modal.md

 ## data-modal-focus

-By default, the modal dialog gains focus when a modal is opened.
-If focus on a specific element inside a modal is preferred, give that element the `data-modal-focus` attribute.
+Modal dialogs are given focus on open by default as long as the `setTabindex` option is set to `true` or if the drawer dialog has `tabindex="-1"` set manually.
 Focus is returned to the element that activated the modal once the modal is closed.

 {% include demo_open.html class_grid="grid_stack" class_parent="padding border radius" %}
 <div class="level">